 Reaching San Diego 22 June, she prepared to return to the Orient.
 Sailing 6 August, she visited Hawaii, Okinawa, and Japan before returning to the West Coast 7 October.

-Gunston Hall earned nine battle stars for World War II service and another nine battle stars during the Korean War.
+Gunston Hall earned nine battle stars for her World War II service, another seven battle stars during the Korean War, and a further nine battle stars and a Meritorious Unit Commendation for her service during the Vietnam War.

 11 April 2005